plediii/dual-protocol/README.md

 ## Constructing dual-protocol domains

-Any process holding a dual-protocol domain instance may send messages to any host in mounted on the domain.
-Host functions receive a reference to domain on which the message was sent on each request.
+Any process holding a dual-protocol domain instance may send messages to any host mounted on the domain.
+Host functions receive a reference to the domain on which the message was sent on each request.

 The dual-protocol module is the constructor for domain instances: